jomomg/icraf/README.md

 - Edit permission details *PATCH /api/permissions/<id>*
 - Retrieve a specific permission *GET /api/permissions/<id>*

+#### Note
-** I have implemented JWT token authentication for authenticating users, but it is temporarily disabled for ease of testing.
-To enable it uncomment the following line in *settings.py*: **
+- I have implemented JWT token authentication for authenticating users, but it is temporarily disabled for ease of testing.
+To enable it uncomment the following line in *settings.py*:
 ```python
 'DEFAULT_PERMISSION_CLASSES': (
     'rest_framework.permissions.IsAuthenticated',